The Index Map in Algebraic K-Theory: The Index Map

 \subsubsection{The Index Map and Perfect Complexes}

 We now give an alternative account of the index map for a split exact, idempotent complete category $\C$.
 Throughout this section we work with \emph{countably generated} Tate objects.
-The category $\elTatea(\C)$ is split exact if $\C$ is \cite[Proposition 5.20]{Braunling:2014fk}.
+The category $\elTatea(\C)$ is split exact if $\C$ is \cite[Proposition 5.23]{Braunling:2014fk}.
 Let $V \in \elTatea(\C)$, and $L \in \Gr(V)$ a lattice in $V$.
 We choose a splitting $\pi\colon V \to L$; as a first step we define a complex $(L' \xrightarrow{\pi|_{L'}} L)$ for every lattice $L' \in \Gr(V)$, analogous to the one of \eqref{latcomp}.

 \begin{definition} Let $\C$ be a idempotent complete, split exact category.
-We denote by $\Perf(\C)$ the $\infty$-category of perfect complexes in $\C$, i.e. the $\infty$-categorical localization of $\Ch^b(\C)$ at the quasi-isomorphisms.
+We denote by $\Perf(\C)$ the dg-category of perfect complexes in $\C$, i.e. the Verdier localization of the pre-triangulated dg-category $\Ch^b(\C)$ at the localizing sub-category of acyclic complexes (cf. \cite[Sects.
+2,~4]{MR1667558}).
 The inverse of the equivalence of $K$-theory spaces,\footnote{cf. Gillet--Waldhausen's theorem \cite[Thm.
 1.11.7]{MR1106918}.} induced by the exact functor $\C \to \Perf(\C)$ will be denoted by $\chi\colon K_{\Perf(\C)} \xrightarrow{\cong} K_{\C}$. \end{definition}

-The $\infty$-category $\Perf(\C)$ is stable.
-In \cite[Sect.
-2]{MR1667558}, Keller, using different notation, describes its homotopy category $\Ho(\Perf(\C)) \cong D^b(\C)$ as the Verdier localization of the pre-triangulated dg-category $\Ch^b(\C)$ at the localizing sub-category of acyclic complexes.
-Since both dg-categories give rise to a stable $\infty$-category by means of the dg-nerve functor $N_{dg}$ (see \cite[Sect.
-1.3.1]{Lurie:ha}), their quotient in stable $\infty$-categories can be identified with $\Perf(\C)$.
-We can now define the object $(L' \xrightarrow{\pi|_{L'}} L)$.